 The Department of English runs a wide variety of lectures every year for a public and academic audience.
-Visit our events pages get first word about future events.
+Listen again to some of our previous lecture series.
+Alternatively, you can browse by the literary period they cover.

 From Brexit to climate change, we live in turbulent times – but a look at literature through the ages reminds that ‘change’ has been a permanent feature of society.
 Late Summer Lectures 2017 was organised around the theme of ‘change’, and took listeners on a journey from the birth of Britain to the future that awaits us.